Companies we have worked with:

 Don’t be too pushy and try to sell your product right away.
 Give them an incentive that will steer them towards buying your product.
 Based on their increased activity or higher number of team members, they surely see the value of your product.
 Make use of that information and show them an additional value that will surely convert them into paying customers.

-Your website isn’t only the starting point for your users.
-They will often come back to find out more information about your app – whether it’s to check out some blog posts that they read previously and found useful, or to check the use cases for your app.
+Your website isn’t the only starting point for your users.
+They will often come back to find out more information about your SaaS app – whether it’s to check out some blog posts that they read previously and found useful, or to check the use cases for your app.
 Whatever the reason might be, you should leverage that.

 One of the ways to do that is customizing your homepage, so it’s different for your trial users.
 You could add sections that could interest users with a trial account.
 It could be anything, a use case that solves their pain points or a tutorial that might help them understand your app better.